Los Angeles Hit and Run Defense Lawyer

 Criminal Jury Instructions 2140 for Felony Hit-and-Run Cases

 California Criminal Jury Instructions 2140 has to do with someone failing to perform a duty following an accident that causes death or injury.
 Of course, that duty will be to identify yourself and give your information.
-You cannot just leave the scene of an accident regardless of whose fault the accident is.
+You cannot simply leave the scene of an accident, regardless of who is at fault.
 When it comes to these hit-and-run cases that cause injuries, this is very serious because this can take your driver's license away for a year or more.

 As an experienced hit-and-run attorney, I've been doing this for twenty-five years, so I've had to battle these cases out in the jury trials across the San Fernando Valley.
-My role is to defend your rights, navigate the legal system on your behalf, and work towards the best possible outcome for your case.
+My role is to advocate for your rights, navigate the legal system on your behalf, and strive for the best possible outcome in your case.

 Failure to Perform Duty After Accident

 When it comes to this type of crime, the judge will instruct a jury by saying the defendant is charged with failing to perform a legal duty following a vehicle accident that caused death or injury to another person.
 This is a hit-and-run accident.
-To prove this crime, the people – of the State of California – that's the prosecutors – will have to prove that (1) while driving, the defendant was involved in some accident.
+To prove this crime, the prosecutors of the State of California will have to prove that (1) while driving, the defendant was involved in an accident.
 That can be an accident.

 A person could be sitting at a red light waiting for it to change, and some dummy comes flying up behind him and hits him from behind.
 That person then panics and drives away, so even though that accident wasn't their fault, you still must stay there and exchange information with the other driver.

-You can't just drive away, and if somebody gets seriously hurt, you could be held responsible for it.
-Once you have exchanged the necessary information, you may want to discuss your case with a criminal defense attorney to determine if you have a chance worth pursuing.
+You can't just drive away; if someone gets seriously hurt, you could be held responsible.
+Once you have exchanged the necessary information, you may want to discuss your case with a criminal defense attorney to determine if you have a case worth pursuing.

 Accident Causing Injury

-The second element related to failure to perform a duty or a hit-and-run accident in the San Fernando Valley is the accident caused by some injury.
-Usually, when you're talking about Vehicle Code Section 20001, 20003, and 20004, you're talking about a Vehicle Code Section where somebody has been injured.
+The second element related to failure to perform a duty or a hit-and-run accident in the San Fernando Valley is the occurrence of some injury.
+Usually, when you're talking about Vehicle Code Sections 20001, 20003, and 20004, you're talking about a Vehicle Code Section where somebody has been injured.

 It could be a permanent injury, a severe injury, or a fatal hit-and-run where someone was killed.
 So, that's one of the requirements to charge somebody with a felony.
 So, suppose the damage is not severe, and it's a bit of soft tissue injury.
-In that case, these jury instructions won't apply, and those Vehicle Code Sections won't be used because it will be a misdemeanor versus a felony hit-and-run accident.
+In that case, these jury instructions will not apply, and those Vehicle Code sections will not be used, because it will be a misdemeanor rather than a felony hit-and-run accident.

 So, that's usually where the rub is.
 Sometimes, people claim injuries to get money, but the reality is they're not hurt that bad, and it's not fair to hold a defendant responding to a hit-and-run accident under these circumstances.
-Just make sure you discuss your case with a hit-and-run lawyer to make sure if the issue is worth pursuing or not.
+Just make sure to discuss your case with a hit-and-run lawyer to determine if the issue is worth pursuing.

 Knowledge of Causing Injury

-The third element that has to be proven in a hit-and-run accident is that the defendant knew that they had been involved in an accident that injured another person or learned from the accident that it was probable that another person had been injured.
-This covers a lot because people often will somehow graze somebody, or maybe they do something crazy or don't even touch anybody.
-Still, they cause an accident between one vehicle or more than one vehicle.
+The third element that must be proven in a hit-and-run accident is that the defendant knew they had been involved in an accident that injured another person or learned from the accident that it was probable another person had been injured.
+This covers a lot because people often will somehow graze somebody, or maybe they do something crazy, or don't even touch anybody.
+Still, they cause an accident involving one or more vehicles.

-Suppose the person knew or reasonably should have known under the circumstances that they caused an accident.
-In that case, they're going to have to stop and get out and talk to the other party, exchange information, and obviously try to help the person if they caused some horrible accident.
+Suppose the person knew or reasonably should have known, under the circumstances, that they caused an accident.
+In that case, they will have to stop, get out, and talk to the other party, exchange information, and, of course, try to help the person if they were involved in a horrible accident.

 Willfully Failing to Stop

-The fourth element concerns the defendant willfully failing to perform one or more of the following duties: (1) You have to stop at the accident scene immediately.
+The fourth element concerns the defendant's willful failure to perform one or more of the following duties: (1) You must stop at the accident scene immediately.
 If you don't stop and keep driving—I've had clients go two to three miles away and then come back—technically, that's a hit-and-run accident.

 I wonder if the prosecutors will file that case if you come back.
-Other clients have gone in the next day.
-So, all sorts of scenarios can occur, but the bottom line is that you have to stop at the accident scene and stop immediately.
+Other clients have gone the next day.
+Therefore, various scenarios can occur, but the bottom line is that you must stop at the accident scene and do so immediately.
 If you don't do that, technically, you will be in violation.
 The second requirement you have is to provide reasonable assistance to any injured person.
-So, if somebody is lying on the ground, you have to call 9-1-1.
+So, if someone is lying on the ground, you must call 9-1-1.

-You don't have to perform any medical procedures, but maybe help get them out of the street if they're hit by a car.
+You don't have to perform any medical procedures, but you may be able to help them off the street if they're hit by a car.
 In other words, if you get in an accident and someone is seriously hurt, you have to help them.
 You can't just leave them for dead because if you do that, the prosecutors and police, when they catch you, will charge you, and they're going to try to get punishment for that type of behavior.

-You have to give the following information to the person who was struck or occupants or any police officer at the accident scene.
-You have to give your name and your current address and provide the registration for the vehicle and your insurance.
+You have to give the following information to the person who was struck or occupants, or any police officer at the accident scene.
+You must provide your name, current address, vehicle registration, and insurance information.

-You have to give them some information so that they can – if it's your fault – they can get compensation for their injuries, for their vehicle.
-So, you have to give them the information.
+You have to provide them with some information so that, if it's your fault, they can obtain compensation for their injuries and their vehicle.
+Therefore, you must provide them with the information.
 You'll be charged with a hit-and-run if you don't do that.

-One big thing I see is that people often hit a parked car in the middle of the night.
+One significant issue I notice is that people often hit a parked car in the middle of the night.
 What do you do then?
-Well, the best thing to do is call 9-1-1.
+The best course of action is to call 9-1-1.
 I hit a parked car.
 I feel bad.
 What do I do?
 Now you have it all documented.
 You're set.

 Give the information.
-Another thing that would be acceptable but a little bit dangerous is to leave all your data on a piece of paper—name, driver's license number, insurance, phone number—on a note and clip it to the person's window.
+Another option, although somewhat risky, would be to leave all your data on a piece of paper—name, driver's license number, insurance information, and phone number—on a note and clip it to the person's window.

 Difference Between a Felony and Misdemeanor Hit and Run